LPAndersson/uppsaladown/README.md

 rmarkdown::render("index.Rmd")
 ```

 Your thesis will be deposited in the `thesis-output/` directory.
+The first time you render
+the thesis, it may take a while.
+I should be faster after that.

 ## Components